 - Your family ties

-- The distance you have traveled (via check-ins and post locations)
+- The distance you have travelled (via check-ins and post locations)

 How does social media credit scoring compare to traditional credit scoring, how reliable is it?